lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

+### Compete Room — Invite Card Accordion (2025-10-22)

+- **Component**: `src/pages/Room.tsx`
+- **Behavior**:
+  - The host-only "Invite Your Friends" card renders as a single-item accordion (`Accordion` from `@/components/ui/accordion`) with `value="invite-card"` defaulted open via `inviteAccordionOpen` state.
+  - "Share Room Code" and "Send Invite" sections share identical typography/spacing so both headers use `Label` with `text-xs text-neutral-200`.
+  - "Send Invite" contains the friends filter input plus two inline links: `View Friends` toggles the inline limited list (10 items max), while `Manage Friends` opens the full friends modal.
+When more than 10 entries are available, a `More` link routes to the same modal action.
+  - The friends preview list only renders when `friendsListVisible` is true and respects the current `searchTerm` filter.
+Loading, empty, and invite button states are unchanged stylistically.
+  - Closing the friends modal after managing friends re-fetches `loadFriends()` and `loadInvites()` and reopens the inline list so new additions appear immediately without a page refresh.
+  - The helper note "Share this room code so friends can join." now lives directly under the room code input within the invite accordion instead of the players card.

 ### Hint Scoring Alignment & Penalty Fallbacks (2025-10-20)

 - **Goal**: Ensure “Your Score” matches Round Leaderboard and prevent cases like `1 hint = 0%`.